johanvandegriff/multibot/README.md

 Navigate to `http://localhost:8000` in your browser to see the app.
 The main page is hosted by `main-container`, which also has a router that proxys the streamer pages to the individual instances of `tenant-container`.
 They share data such as login sessions through a redis `state-db` container.
 When deploying, it is important to note that the main container can have replicas, but each tenant container can only have 1 instance because of the nature of the live chat connections.

-After you have run it once with `./run-compose.sh`, you can use `./run-node.sh` to run it with nodejs directly (redis still runs in docker, but that never needs to be rebuilt) which is faster for testing small changes.
+After you have run it once with `./run-compose.sh`, you can use `./run-go.sh` to run it with golang directly (redis still runs in docker, but that never needs to be rebuilt) which is faster for testing small changes.

-Running the app with docker or node directly has some limitations - it is hardcoded to run only on certain twitch channels, and the sign up function will not work since it has no way of creating more instances while running this way.
-If you want to use different channels, replace `jjvanvan` and `minecraft1167890` in `run-node.sh` and/or `compose.yaml`, or follow the next section to run it locally in kubernetes.
+Running the app with docker or go directly has some limitations - it is hardcoded to run only on certain twitch channels, and the sign up function will not work since it has no way of creating more instances while running this way.
+If you want to use different channels, replace `jjvanvan` and `minecraft1167890` in `run-go.sh` and/or `compose.yaml`, or follow the next section to run it locally in kubernetes.

 Note: I do publish builds of the docker containers, but the project is structured in a way that it is easier to just build them yourself since you already cloned the repo and the scripts are all set up that way.